AI Infrastructure

 What Exactly Is OpenShell?

 I’ve been waiting for something like this since the first wave of OpenClaw deployments hit production.
-Docker sandboxing (which we’ve shipped on every beeeowl deployment since day one) handles OS-level isolation well.
+Docker sandboxing (which we’ve shipped on every beeeowl deployment since day one — see our complete Docker sandboxing walkthrough) handles OS-level isolation well.
 But it doesn’t understand what the agent is doing — it just limits where it can do it.
-OpenShell operates at the application layer.
-It knows the difference between an agent reading a financial report and an agent trying to exfiltrate your SSH keys — see our guide to Docker sandboxing.
+Docker sees file reads as syscalls into filesystem namespaces.
+It sees network calls as socket operations into network namespaces.
+It sees shell commands as process executions inside process namespaces.
+None of those abstractions know the difference between legitimate work and a prompt-injected exfiltration attempt, because at the OS layer there isn’t a semantic difference — they’re the same syscalls.

-How Do YAML Policy Files Work?
+How Do YAML Policy Files Actually Work?

 # openshell-policy.yaml